tavolivos/Gromacs-GPU-installation/README.md

-# Gromacs-MPI-GPU-installation
+# Gromacs-GPU-installation
-A bash script to install Gromacs (MP/GPU).
+A bash script to install Gromacs (GPU).